 I’m not here to tell you that you won’t have to run.
 I mean you did sign up for a 5K.
 But I’m also here to make a few suggestions about some other exercises you can be doing to help prepare for the run.

-1. Soft tissue work
+1. Soft tissue work and warm up

 Do your foam rolling.
 Do it!
 Eat your vegetables and do your foam rolling.
 If you don't have a foam roller, use your Tiger Stick.
 (Or use a rolling pin.
 Just maybe don't tell your spouse).
 I've posted before on the benefits of foam rolling, and I realize that it can be tough to plop down on a roller before a race (hence the tiger stick).
 But using the roller to get the main muscles in your leg before a run can help get the blood flowing.